ng-doc/ng-doc/apps/ng-doc/src/app/pages/docs/guides/templating/index.md

 The `NgDocActions` provides some functions that you can call to render demo on the page, for example, to render demo you can call `demo` method with the name of you demo component.
-You can read more about the demo in the `*ContentGuidesDemo`.
+You can read more about the demo in the `*GuidesDemo`.

 ```twig fileName="index.md"
 {{ '{{ NgDocActions.demo("MyDemoComponent") }}' | safe }}